 8. Skull Wreath

-Making wreaths are always fun.
+Making wreaths is always fun.
 Adorn your front door with super simple Halloween craft

 9. Silhouette Window Murder DIY Decor